onqtam/headjack/src/motivation/authenticity.md

 ## Reputation systems

-We don't need oracles, tokens, automatic on-chain settlement & markets through smart contracts to build reputation systems for predictions - all we need is to immutably sequence predictive messages that are authentically linked to identity, process the data and provide our results - the open nature of the data would disincentivize platforms to display it incorrectly which is enough - we trust block explorers after all.
+We don't need oracles, tokens, automatic on-chain settlement & markets through smart contracts to build reputation systems for predictions & promises - all we need is to immutably sequence predictive messages that are authentically linked to identity and plot the results - the open nature of the data would disincentivize platforms to display it incorrectly which is enough - we trust block explorers after all.

 Take the [Tipranks](https://www.tipranks.com/) platform as an example - we can generalize it for anyone in the world - not just for certified financial advisors.
 The reality is that millions of people are effectively guilty of shilling, despite some preficing it with the infamous [`"this is not financial advice"`](https://twitter.com/DegenSpartan/status/1552968186605490176).
 We can self-regulate the crypto & financial industries bottom-up in a decentralized way - steps:
 1. come up with the base set of extensible prediction message types